Styling in Rescript with Emotion

 operator is used for dividing floats.
 There is no operating overloading in

-Rescript, so there are two different division operators: /
+Rescript, so there are two different division operators: / for integer

-division and /.
+division and /. for floats.

 Sharing and merging styles